A Short History Of Messianic Judaism

 With the ever multiplying numbers of Israeli believers, the need for leadership development, sound theological training and equipping for ministry grows more urgent all the time.

 Which brings us to you!
-If you would like to hear more, or to financially support our work reaching Israelis who do not yet know the Lord, and building up believers so that they can lead and serve others, we welcome you to join us!
+If you would like to visit, to hear more, or to financially support our work reaching Israelis who do not yet know the Lord, and building up believers so that they can lead and serve others, we welcome you to join us!

 Show the world you are One for Israel!